 Perhaps the single most important factor when choosing a professional chef training course is the experience and quality of the chef tutors.
 The School of Food believes that its tutors must be a passionate, active professional chefs, and the very best tutors in Ireland.

 Dermot Gannon, Owner and Executive Chef at The Old Covent, Tipperary, boasts 44 cookery awards; on average four every year, since 2007.
 He is the Lead Tutor on the Modern Skills for Modern Chefs training course.
 His Tutor Colleague is Janine Kennedy, Executive Chef/Owner of The Siùcra Shack (Thurles, Co.
 Tipperary).
+Our third tutor, Éadaoin Walsh, is a passionate, professionally trained pastry chef and has been involved in the School of Food since its inception.
+Having completed a BA in Culinary Arts in Waterford Institute of Technology specialising in Pastry and Desserts, Éadaoin then went on to attain a distinction in a Train the Trainer Certificate Course, and a Post Graduate Certificate in Innovation, Enterprise and Entrepreneurship at UCD.

 This training course is designed to provide a very low 8 to 1 student/tutor ratio; much lower than other courses on offer.
 This course is hands-on.
 It is primarily practical but essential theory is also taught.
 Each student gets the personal attention she wants and deserves to learn the skills and to practice the techniques required to become a great chef.